-^{2.} Our specification language contains (a subset of) Ada's constructs, but in a Lisp-like syntax to facilitate parsing.
-For example, we write (call T E) rather than T.E.
+2Our specification language contains (a subset of) Ada's constructs, but in a Lisp-like syntax to facilitate parsing.
+For example, we write (call $T \in$) rather than $T \cdot E$.

-Ada tasking programs [7] and Dillon et al.'s method for using Graphical Interval Logic to construct test oracles [5], [6].
-In this section we briefly sketch the two methods and outline the modifications and extensions that were necessary to combine them.
+Ada tasking programs [8] and Dillon et al.'s method for using Graphical Interval Logic to construct test oracles [10,11].
+Although space limitations preclude presentation of the complete details of our approach, in this section we sketch the modifications and extensions that were necessary to combine the two methods.
+A full presentation of our approach is in preparation and will be published separately.

-4.1 Ada to Hybrid Automata
+Ada to Hybrid Automata